Information Systems

 1. "Networking" Activities:

-Each paper must include at least 20 external references such as journal articles, newspapers, short videos, or relevant websites.
+Students will work as pairs to complete a term paper on a topic of Business Intelligence.
+These papers must include content that goes beyond what is covered in the book, web references, lectures, etc., and must focus on BI and its systems.
+Each group will select a topic from a list compiled by the professor.
+Each paper must include at least 20 independent references (not recounting the same book, article, etc. across multiple footnotes) such as journal articles, newspapers, short videos, or relevant websites.
 Be sure to check high-quality but non-refereed publications such as the Harvard Business Review, Wall Street Journal, Economist, etc for relevant articles.
 At least 10 of these references must be from refereed journals.
 Refereed journals assure some level of validation.
 The best source to find refereed journal articles is ABI-INFORM, available online to UMSL students.
 To find refereed articles, simply tick the box for “Scholarly journals, including peer-reviewed ” while in ABI inform.

-Topics should be approved by the instructor.
-Final papers are due no later than Monday, April 16.
+Final papers are due no later than Wednesday, November 7.

 While the entire group generally will receive the same grade on group projects, I reserve the right to assign grades differentially to reflect substantially different levels of work being completed by members of the group.
 At the end of the semester, group members must evaluate the amount of work done by others in the group using the Group Member Evaluation Form.